 Article VI.
 Executive Committee / Officers

-The Executive Committee of the Association shall consist of the President, 1st Vice-President, 2nd Vice-President, 3rd Vice-President, immediate Past-President, Treasurer, Secretary and the Founding Director Emeritus.
+The Executive Committee of the Association shall consist of the President, 1st Vice-President, 2nd Vice-President, 3rd Vice-President, immediate Past-President, Treasurer, Secretary and the Founding Director Emeritus, and Co-Founder.
 No member of the Executive Committee or Board of Directors shall be permitted to concurrently be a Board Member, Director or Executive Officer of any other Florida Statewide private investigative association.
 This restriction shall not apply to any professionally recognized national or international association, educational association, or an official State entity, as determined by the Executive Committee.

 The duties of the President are to preside at all meetings of the Executive Committee, the Board of Directors and the membership, and to enter into all contracts duly authorized by the Executive Committee.
 The President shall appoint the Chairperson or Co-Chairpersons of all standing and special committees, approve all members thereof, remove members therefrom and perform such other duties appropriate to the office.
 The President may attend any association or committee meeting and, shall be ex-officio voting member of all committees.
 The President is authorized to expend up to three-hundred dollars ($300) for emergency purchases on behalf of the Association, when prior Executive Committee approval is not practical or possible, and must explain same to the Executive Committee and the Board of Directors as soon as possible no later than the next Executive Committee meeting.

 The 1st Vice-President shall carry out the duties of the President if the latter is not able to do so, shall chair the Fundraising Committee and provide fundraising status reports no less than at each Executive Committee or Board of Directors’ meeting.
 The 1st Vice-President shall preside in the absence of the President, or when the President wishes to take part in debate.
 The 2nd Vice-President and 3rd Vice-President shall assist the 1st Vice-President to carry out the duties of the President in successive order, if the President is not able to do so.